UPDATED Wednesday, August 6.

-The following is a list of the best available veteran players at each position as of late July.
+The following is a list of the best available veteran players at each position as of early August.
 Rotoworld’s free agent list and NFLPA records were used in compiling the list of candidates.

 A club’s scheme, positional depth and salary cap situation are all factors that must be weighed when considering whether a team would consider any free agent listed below.
 Similarly, a player’s skill, age, cost, health, injury history are also data to be considered, as are off-field concerns.

 The squad will be updated as warranted as the season approaches:

 If the 31-year-old Orton still wants to play, he’s the best backup passer available, perhaps the only legitimate plug-and-play short-term starter in free agency.
 Quinn worked out for the Patriots in late July.
 Freeman’s offseason stint with the Giants lasted about a month and a half; the question now is whether he can land another job before the start of the season.
 He’s only 26 years old, but that’s almost said now with a shrug.
 Grossman (34 in August) started 13 games in 2011 but hasn’t seen regular season action since.

 Still only 27, Jones could be a viable third or fourth option in a backfield.
 Brown ranked 16th in blocking among all NFL backs in 2013, according to Pro Football Focus.
 Bush (6-1, 245) is an inside runner who takes care of the ball (five career fumbles in 913 regular season touches), but he’s gained less than four yards per carry in each of the last three seasons.
 McClain can also play fullback, has less than 500 regular season career touches and doesn’t turn 30 until December.

 Leach could be a fit for a team looking strictly for a blocking back.
 He turns 33 in November.